-- Corn: Next, add 1 cup of fresh or frozen corn.
-I like sweet corn for this gluten free stuffed zucchini.
+- Corn: Fresh and frozen corn works for this easy recipe.
+I like sweet corn for this gluten-free stuffed zucchini.

-- Fresh cilantro: Plus, 1/2 cup of chopped cilantro which gives the squash boats a great fresh flavor.
+- Fresh Cilantro: Chopped cilantro gives the squash boats a great fresh flavor.

 - Cheese: Sprinkle 1/4 cup of your favorite cheese (either Cheddar or Mexican blend) on top of these boats for the perfect cheesy touch.